mikkkee/neuron/README.md

 ## `Neuron`

+A neuron is a collection of `Node`s and `Path`s.
+It grows as time passes.

 Basic properties

 - `origin`: the neuron's starting node.
-- `speed`: the neuron's growing speed.
+- `speed`: the grow speed for each path.
-- `vertex`: how many neighbour nodes one node has in the pattern.
+- `vertex`: number of neighbours for each node.
-- `hand`: how many hands one neuron has at the beginning. {2:2, 3:3, 4:4, 6:(4,5,6)}
+- `hand`: number of neurites one neuron has at the beginning of a simulation.
-- `split_prob`: probability for one neutron's hand to split into 2 hands on a node.
-  Assuming that each hand will split only when it encounters a new node.
+- `split_prob`: probability for one neurite to split into 2 neurites on a node.
+A neurite will split only when it encounters a new node.
-- `max_path_len`: maximum length for each path.

 Conformation properties